klaviyo/klaviyo-api-python/README.md

 - For example values / data types, as well as whether parameters are required/optional, please reference the corresponding API Reference link.
 - Some keyword args may potentially be required for the API call to succeed, the linked API docs are the source of truth regarding which keyword params are required.
 - JSON payloads should be passed in as native python dictionaries.
-- You can override the client private key by passing in an optional `api_key` keyword arg to any API call that takes a private key.
+- You can override the client private key by passing in an optional `_request_auth` keyword arg to any API call that takes a private key.
 As a reminder: do NOT do this client-side/onsite.

 # Comprehensive list of Operations & Parameters